Our Verdict

 Which projector is brighter?

-The Optoma UHZ68 is significantly brighter with 4500 ANSI lumens, compared to the Epson Home Cinema LS11000's 2500 lumens.
-This makes the Optoma better for rooms with ambient light or larger screens.
+The Optoma UHZ68 is significantly brighter at 4500 ANSI lumens, compared to the Epson LS11000's 2500 ANSI lumens, making the Optoma better for rooms with ambient light.

 Explore Other Categories